Does your 2008 Ford Escape have power steering fluid? You might be wondering how important this component is to the overall function of your vehicle.

 If you notice that your power steering fluid level is low on a regular basis, it’s best to have your system checked by a mechanic to ensure there are no leaks.

-- How To Change Rear Rotors On Ford F350 Dually?
+- How To Reset Blend Door Actuator On Ford F150?

-- How To Jumpstart A Ford F250 Diesel?
+- How To Replace Ford F150 Oil Pump?

 How to Check the Power Steering Fluid Level in a 2008 Ford Escape?